-Colors and its role in movies
+Colors and movies

 Movies are all about storytelling.
 It is one of the most effective mediums of visual storytelling and filmmakers don’t take this for granted.
 Since movies are a collaborative art form including various artists, they all use various techniques to enhance their storytelling.
 From sound design to editing, from casting to location, filmmakers leave no stone unturned.
-One such thing that they use to raise the class of anecdotes is use of colors.
+One such thing that they use to raise the class of anecdotes is the use of colors.

-Most of the directors, cinematographers, and production designers have extensive knowledge on visual arts which enables them to use appropriate colors on production design to stir up the emotions.
+Most of the directors, cinematographers, and production designers have extensive knowledge of visual arts which enables them to use appropriate colors on production design to stir up the emotions.
 Just like the intro theme sets the tone of the movie, color can act as an entire character in the script.
 It is one of the subtle ways to make a scene ring emotionally.
-While color palettes can establish the mood of a scene, recurring colors can hold a deeper meaning in the overall story line.
+While color palettes can establish the mood of a scene, recurring colors can hold a deeper meaning in the overall storyline.

-In some cases a character is associated with a single color throughout the story to present their traits, psychological state and emotions.
+In some cases, a character is associated with a single color throughout the story to present their traits, psychological state and emotions.
 A change in the color represents a transformation in the character.
 Colors can also denote the changes or arcs in the story.
 Characters that are in love might be seen enjoying their red wine sitting in a green field, looking at the light blue sky in one scene.
 And in the very next scene after receiving a call from the hospital about a test result might be seen sitting in a room with grey walls on a brown couch.
 In such a way colors can affect us even without us knowing.

 Here we have come up with few colors that are frequently used in movies and what they represent.
 These colors when presented in the scenes along with the characters enhance the richness of the movie and bind us emotionally to the story line.